nachtvlinder/SeeMyHouse/README.md

-this, including issues encountered and solutions/approaches found and tested, is available in the November 10 section of the [workflow](workflow.md) file, and will be integrated in this README.md section early next working day.
+this, including issues encountered and solutions/approaches found and tested, is available in the November 10 section of the [workflow](workflow.md) file.
+I will update this section at the next convenient time.

 Also see the daily [workflow](workflow.md) report.